-U.S. border clampdown forces Venezuelan teen into Mexico alone
+US border clampdown forces Venezuelan teen into Mexico alone

 Branyerly and her father could not request asylum under another Trump policy, a ban on most asylum claims at the southern border for people who came through a “third country.”
 But in January, an immigration judge allowed her father, Branly, into the U.S. by granting what’s called withholding of removal, which requires meeting a higher legal standard.

-That same judge denied withholding for Branyerly, who was 17 when she originally arrived at the border.
-Both she and her father say the judge asked him most questions during the hearing and asked her relatively few.
+That same judge denied withholding for Branyerly, who was 17 when she originally arrived at the borderand is now 18.
+Both she and her fathersay the immigration judge, Monica Thompson Guidry, asked him most questions during the hearing and asked her relatively few.
 The final result came as a shock to both of them.

 She tried to request parole Monday at one of the bridges connecting Brownsville and Matamoros.
 She was taken into an office on the U.S. side briefly, then told to return to Mexico.